Leaving care?

 Your PA can get you funding for interview clothes, and link you up with services that can help write a CV, develop your interview techniques and find a job.
 Find out more about what's on offer below.

-The Liverpool Ways to Work offers information, advice and guidance to help care leavers into work or training.
+The Liverpool in Work offers information, advice and guidance to help care leavers into work or training.

-If you are unemployed, over 16 and live in Liverpool, they will help you find apprenticeships and training opportunities.
-Their job clubs and one-to-one support sessions will give you skills and confidence to help you move into work.
+If you are unemployed, over 18 and live in Liverpool, they will help you find apprenticeships and training opportunities.
+Their one-to-one support sessions will give you skills and confidence to help you move into work.

 For further information, please use the online contact form on liverpoolinwork.co.uk and a member of the team will be in touch.